Volume One: Anointed

-We therefore engage the emotional labour to know our own sin & our own need of God.
+We therefore engage the emotional labour to know our own sin and our own need of God.

-We then let down our defenses in order to receive his compassion and grace.
+We let down our defences in order to receive his compassion and grace.

-And in this touch of God we are all transformed.
+In this, the touch of God, we are all transformed.

 We are healed.